 Governance and Control

-Within an FIC the founder can maintain control without having to tie this to dividend distribution.
-By separating voting rights or amplifying the powers of directors the founder can:
+Within an FIC the founder can keep control without having to take all the economic benefit.
+By splitting voting rights from dividend rights, or by giving directors enhanced powers under the articles, the founder can:

 Tax and Benefits